UNITED STATES

 Indemnification Agreements

-We enter into certain types of contracts that contingently requires us to indemnify various parties against claims from third parties.
+We enter into certain types of contracts that contingently require us to indemnify various parties against claims from third parties.
 These contracts primarily relate to procurement, service, consultancy or license agreements under which we may be required to indemnify vendors, service providers or licensees for certain claims, including claims that may be brought against them arising from our acts or omissions with respect to our products, technology, intellectual property or services.
-The Company, as permitted under Delaware law and in accordance with its amended and restated certificate of incorporation and amended and restated bylaws and pursuant to indemnification agreements with certain of its officers and directors, indemnifies its officers and directors for certain events or occurrences, subject to certain limits, which the officer or director is or was serving at the Company’s request in such capacity.
-The Company intends to extend the indemnification provided to its officers under its amended and restated certificate of incorporation, subject to stockholder approval, in connection with its 2023 Annual Meeting.
+The Company, as permitted under Delaware law and in accordance with its amended and restated certificate of incorporation and amended and restated bylaws and pursuant to indemnification agreements with certain of its officers and directors, indemnifies its officers and directors for certain events or occurrences, subject to certain limits, in which the officer or director incurs losses or expenses because he or she is or was serving at the Company’s request in such capacity.
+At the 2023 Annual Meeting of Stockholders, the Company’s stockholders approved an amendment to, and the Company subsequently amended, its amended and restated certificate of incorporation to extend the indemnification of officers pursuant to recent amendments to the General Corporation Law of the State of Delaware.

 10. Stockholders' Equity